 - You’re constantly putting out fires and not following a plan

 - You have a business process (or processes) that are painful in your Dynamics system

 - Your partner has told you there is no way you can upgrade (p.s. we can prove that’s not true)

 - You’ve ended the relationship with your implementing partner

 If you can relate to any of the above painful situations, Stoneridge Software is poised to assist you with Project Recovery.

 Functional Process Assessment

 The foundation of Project Recovery is getting to know your business and its current operations by conducting a functional process assessment.
-This includes a comprehensive review of business processes examined throughout your implementation of Dynamics AX and a practical assessment of what makes sense for your business compared to best practices.
+This includes a comprehensive review of business processes examined throughout your implementation and a practical assessment of what makes sense for your business compared to best practices.